Erotica

 Jean-Auguste-Dominique Ingres, La Grande Odalisque, 1814, Louvre, Paris, France.

-Another image that drew strong criticism was La Grande Odalisque, the most famous nude by painter Jean-Auguste-Dominique Ingres in 1814.
+An image that drew strong criticism from the public and art critics alike was La Grande Odalisque, the most famous nude by painter Jean-Auguste-Dominique Ingres in 1814.
 The long, sinuous lines of this woman bear little resemblance to anatomical reality, a distortion derided by contemporary critics.
 Now it is hailed as the first great nude of the modern tradition.

 Female body in art: Paul Cezanne, The Bathers, 1898, Philadelphia Museum of Art, Philadelphia, PA, USA.

-Moving away from traditional representation of the nude figure in painting, Paul Cezanne painted a whole series of bathers, singly or in groups from the 1870s onwards.
+Moving even further away from traditional representations of the nude figure in painting, Paul Cézanne produced a whole series of bathers paintings from the 1870s onwards.
 His large The Bathers is considered one of his finest works and was an inspiration for the Cubist movement.
+However, it appears that Cézanne ws not comfortable around naked models, and so his bathers were inspired by classical paintings and his own imagination.

 Female body in art: William Adolphe Bouguereau, The Nymphaeum, 1878, Haggin Museum, Stockton, CA, USA.